marcdelay/iCAAhub/README.md

 ---

-## ⭐️ iCAA Collaborators 2025 Participants
+## ⭐️ iCAA Collaborators 2025

 Use Notion for collaboration and documentation:

-- [HYD 2025 Workspace](https://www.notion.so/invite/3922e9f78eb8a1256d8ec7597d2d5df1a0bd5f82): Includes participants, team wikis, Branding Guidelines, etc.
+- [iCAA Workspace](https://www.notion.so/invite/3922e9f78eb8a1256d8ec7597d2d5df1a0bd5f82): Includes participants, team wikis, Branding Guidelines, etc.
 - [Onboarding Checklist](): Start here for setup and orientation.
 - _Note: You need to click the "Edit" button at the top-right corner of the Notion page to edit docs.
 See [How to Edit Notion](./readme-notion-edit.png)._